Reflections on my first & second trimester

 At the beginning of my second trimester, I started journaling about the pregnancy which really helped me process what had been and look forward to what was coming.
 Write to Me's cute linen bump journal takes you through the pregnancy week by week.

 My little girl is happily kicking away as I type this.
-I'll be sure to include a 3rd trimester update and picture of our little bean once she's earthside x.
+I'll be sure to include an update and picture of our little bean once she's earthside x.